 This is why keeping mental stress to a minimum is so important for the chronically ill.
 It’s important, but often impossible.
 Why?
 Because we live in the same stressful world that healthy people live in.

 Misconception #3.
-Preparing for an event by engaging in “radical rest” will assure that when the occasion arrives, the chronically ill will be in better shape than had they not rested.
+Preparing for an event by engaging in “radical rest” will assure that when the occasion arrives, the chronically ill will feel better than had they not rested.

 I can “radically rest” for several days in a row before a commitment (I’ve had some events for my new book that I’ve been doing this for) and yet, on the day of the event, feel terribly sick.
 Resting may increase the odds that I’ll be less sick than usual on the day of the event, but it’s no guarantee.

-The truth is that the same amount of resting before each of the two events simply did not yield the same results.
+The truth is that the same amount of resting before each of two events may not yield the same results.
 That’s the unpredictability of living day-to-day with chronic pain and illness.
-Not only can it be a source of disappointment and sadness, but if we don’t treat ourselves kindly and with compassion, it can lead to self-recrimination and be a source of terrible guilt.
+It can lead to feelings of terrible guilt, which is why it's essential that the chronically ill treat themselves with self-compassion.

 Misconception #4: If chronically ill people are enjoying themselves, they must feel okay.